 There is just something about the fiery red and golden yellow leaves combined with the crisp fall air that makes it the perfect time to take a walk with the kids.

-Letting them collect treasures as they go to create their own fall sensory bin to explore is an easy fall activity they will love.
+Letting them collect treasures as they go to create their own nature sensory bin to explore is an easy fall activity they will love.

 More fun fall activities: